Pi

 It is not possible

-to explain, 'How to catch an elephant?' by 'Catch two and let one
+to explain, 'How to catch an elephant?' by saying 'Catch two and let

-go!'
-So, when the scientist says that Pi = C/D,
+already.
+So, when the scientist says that Pi = C/D, he or

 For a circle of radius 1 the scientist says that Pi is (Pi2)/2